chhsch/River-Crossing-Game/README.md

-# River Crossing Project
+# River Crossing Game

-The **River Crossing Project** is a software engineering project that simulates and extends classic river-crossing puzzles, such as the "Farmer, Wolf, Goose, and Beans" game.
+The **River Crossing Game** is a software engineering project that simulates and extends classic river-crossing puzzles, such as the "Farmer, Wolf, Goose, and Beans" game.
 This project demonstrates principles of clean code, extensibility, and rigorous testing by designing a modular game engine and an interactive GUI.

 ---